h0bb3/log/docs/_posts/2021-05-03-self-evaluation.md

 * Plan and carry out teaching
 * Supervise students/doctoral students

-* Online supervison/tutoring of students using Slack
+* Online supervison/tutoring of students one-on-one using Slack
-* Online tutoring of students in thesis work and industry projects
+* Online tutoring of students in thesis work and industry projects both one-on-one and in group settings
+* Managing the wp 1st year project course involving 45 projects, 4+1 teachers doing tutoring and final evaluation using structured grading criteria with 6 evaluation points.
+With a budget of 50h.
+Student evaluation of the course was (Mycket bra: 36%, Ganska bra: 64%) (as prev. mentioned)

 ### 2.2 My ability to create a commitment to and an interest in the subject is excellent
 Motivate your assessment with examples, using the following criteria: